 Nick explains that he was given a helping hand when it came to creating such overwhelming suspense, as the movie is adapted from a short story by Colin Barrett.

 "A lot of that tension is in the source material.
 The film starts in almost an identical way to the book.
 We made some changes, as you do in any adaptation, but we still tried to keep the overall feeling of the book which was a rich mix of tension and danger but also humanity and heart.
 There were elements of dark humour too."

-Calm With Horses is the full-length directorial debut for Nick Rowland, although his previous shorts earned BAFTA and Sundance Award nominations.
+Calm With Horses was the full-length directorial debut for Nick Rowland, although his previous shorts earned BAFTA and Sundance Award nominations.
 It stars Cosmo Jarvis as lead, supported by two of Ireland’s finest actors in Barry Keoghan and Niamh Algar.
-Rowland was particularly complimentary of this stellar ensemble, telling us: “We had such an amazing cast and I think people are going to really enjoy watching their performances.”
+Rowland was particularly complimentary of this stellar ensemble, telling us: "We had such an amazing cast and I think people are going to really enjoy watching their performances."

 "Cosmo Jarvis does such a good job of packing so much humanity into that performance.
 So despite the fact that Arm is a hard character to root for, you definitely do in this film.
 It’s difficult for an actor to do very little in a scene, because it’s very exposing.
 Cosmo is able to do so much with very small gestures and the way he carries himself.
 It’s a very physical performance as well as an emotional one."

 Calm With Horses made its international premiere at Toronto International Film Festival last year, and its European premiere at the London Film Festival in February; both of which were followed by rave reviews from viewers and critics alike.